Public Relations (Arrested Development): Plot

 The next day, Gob unloads his equipment and discovers Earl Milford hiding in one of his trunks in order to escape from the home.
+Gob holds a press conference to reveal Earl Milford's return.
 Jessie drops by the banana stand and blames George Michael for destroying her relationship with Michael, threatening to portray the Bluths as the worst family in town.
-Later that night, Tobias and Carl Weathers, hoping to get free food, visit Lindsay at the restaurant where she works, which is the same restaurant where Michael is meeting Jessie to patch things up.
-Lindsay and Lucille want to fight Jessie because they saw the planted story in that day's paper, and Michael tries to hold them back.
+Later that night, Tobias and Carl, hoping to get free food, visit Lindsay at the restaurant where she works, and where Michael is meeting Jessie to patch things up.
+Lindsay and Lucille want to fight Jessie because they saw the planted story in that day's paper.
+Michael tries to hold them back.
 When he learns that Jessie threatened George Michael though, Michael steps back, and a free-for-all breaks out.
-Back home, Michael reassures George Michael that he can be honest with him and asks him if he is disappointed that he doesn't get to go to Milford.
-George Michael tells him that he isn't and that Michael can date whoever he wants, admitting that he thinks it's sad that Michael is not taking more chances with women, prompting Michael to ask him to be less honest.
+Back home, Michael reassures George Michael that he can be honest with him and asks him if he is disappointed that he will not get to go to Milford.
+George Michael tells him that he is not and that Michael can date whoever he wants.
+He says it is sad that Michael is not taking more chances with women, prompting Michael to ask him to be less honest.

-On the next Arrested Development...

-Gob holds a press conference to reveal Earl Milford's return, and Buster moves from the living room to the kitchen.